Spring Boot Method Security with SAPL

 }

-Ensure that the original age-checking policy is still in place.
-Now, restart and log in as Alice.
+Ensure that the original age checking policy is still in place.
+Restart and log in as Alice.

 When accessing http://localhost:8080/api/books/1, you will get: